nitro41992/splitting-sucks/docs/test_coverage_product.md

 ### ⏳ Top Priority Tests Needed

-**1. People Assignment Screen** (HIGH PRIORITY)
+**1. People Assignment Screen** ✅ COMPLETED
+- Tests now verify:
-- How users add and remove people from the receipt
+  - Users can add and remove people from the receipt
-- How items get assigned to different people
+  - Items can be assigned to different people
-- This is critical because UI redesign will change how this screen looks, and offline caching will change how assignment data is saved

-**Detailed Assignment Screen Features Needing Tests:**
-- **Voice recording and transcription** - ensuring audio can be recorded and properly transcribed
-- **Manual transcription editing** - verifying users can edit transcribed text
-- **Processing assignments from transcription** - confirming the right people are matched to the right items
-- **UI for reviewing and adjusting assignments** - testing that assignments can be manually corrected
-- **Data persistence** - making sure assignments are saved correctly in WorkflowState and can be restored
+  - Navigation between workflow steps works correctly
+  - Data flows correctly between components

-**2. Bill Splitting Screen** (HIGH PRIORITY)
+**2. Bill Splitting Screen** ✅ COMPLETED
+- Tests now verify:
-- How tip and tax are calculated and distributed
+  - Tip and tax are calculated and distributed correctly
-- How the final split amounts are determined
+  - Final split amounts are determined accurately
-- This is important because calculation logic must remain accurate after UI changes and when working offline
+  - Complex scenarios with shared items work properly
+  - Edge cases like removing people after assignments are handled correctly

 **3. Image Handling in Offline Mode** (MEDIUM PRIORITY)
 - How receipt images are stored when offline